Step-by-step guide for research group

 See example of how to organise your research.

-Follow the link to see how to design an ISA Investigation in Single Page.
+Follow the link to see how to design an ISA Investigation.

 An ISA Study is a central concept containing information on the subject under study (or observation unit), its characteristics and any treatments applied.
 A Study is a particular hypothesis, which you are planning to test, using various techniques.